TIMELINE-Key dates and milestones in the S&P 500's history

 American Telephone and Telegraph was the heaviest-weighted stock in the index in 1957.
 The company, now known as AT&T , is the 11th-largest company in the S&P 500 index.

-Today the S&P 500 index has a total market cap of $14.6 trillion.
+Today the S&P 500 index has a total market cap of about $14.96 trillion.
 Sixty-nine of the 500 original companies remain in the S&P 500 today.

 Below are some key dates and milestones in the history of the S&P 500.